Informatietype:

 Mobility & Built Environment

-Recent advances in the area of automated driving (AD), vehicle electrification and digital logistics offer new promising opportunities for automation of outdoor logistic movements.
-This creates a large potential to increase economic efficiency, flexibility, safety and energy efficiency.
+Recent advancements in automated driving (AD), vehicle electrification, and digital logistics are opening new and promising opportunities for automating outdoor logistic movements.
+The use of self-driving vehicles on yards holds significant potential to enhance efficiency, flexibility, and safety in logistics operations, contributing to the sustainable wellbeing and prosperity of society.

-The technological challenge with yard automation is on precise, accurate, robust, limited latency, and trusted localisation, with a system challenge of delivering a solution that is standardised, scalable and modular.
-At TNO we investigate absolute and relative localisation solutions that fully replace current grid-based solutions, to enable automation in (semi)-closed environments and on public roads.
-For yard automation we are looking into sensor fusion frameworks using multiple sensors in the vehicle.
+One of the technological challenges of yard automation lies in achieving accurate, robust, low-latency, and trusted localisation.
+Additionally, there is a system challenge to deliver a solution that is standardised, scalable, and modular.
+At TNO, we are investigating absolute and relative localisation solutions that can replace current grid-based methods, enabling automation in (semi)-closed environments and on public roads.
+Specifically for yard automation, we are developing sensor fusion frameworks that utilise multiple sensors within the vehicle to provide the necessary accuracy.

 Cost-efficient Yard Automation Solutions (CEYAS)